NSACloud/Blender-RE-Mesh-Noesis-Wrapper/README.md

 Install Blender if it isn't installed already.
 Back up the folder located at: ***Blender Install Folder*/*Blender Version*/scripts/addons/io_scene_fbx**

 Drag the files from the FBX Importer patch into that folder.
+Make sure you downloaded the correct version for your Blender version.

 In Blender, navigate to File > Preferences > Addons > Install From Zip File, then select the zip file for the RE Mesh Wrapper.
 Make sure the box next to the addon is checked, then set the Noesis.exe path in the addon preferences.